pkivolowitz/CSC4730-Fall-2023/README.md

 ### Environment

 All projects require use of WSL on Windows or the terminal on the Mac.
+If you're passionate about using Linux directly, this is also an option but no help will be provided.

 The easiest way to install WSL (Ubuntu) on Windows 11 is to run a command prompt as Administrator and then: